History of Florida: Reconstruction era

 The moderate regime plunged into complicated maneuvering and infighting.
 It drafted a conservative constitution.
 The extended contest between liberals and radicals inside the Republican Party alienated so many voters that the Democrats took power.
 They rigged elections, disenfranchised black voters, and made the state a reliable part of the "Solid South".

 A state convention was held in 1868 to rewrite the constitution.
 After meeting the requirements of Congress, including ratification of the 13th and 14th Amendments to the U.S. Constitution, Florida was readmitted to the Union on July 4, 1868.
 This did not end the struggle for political power among groups in the state.
 Southern whites objected to freedmen's political participation and complained of illiterate representatives to the state legislature.
 But of the six members who could not read or write during the seven years of Republican rule, four were white.

+Also in the late 1860s, another proposal came for Alabama to annex part of the Florida panhandle.
+This proposal entailed Alabama annexing Florida west of the Choctawhatchee River with a resolution passing the Alabama General Assembly authorizing the Alabama Governor William Hugh Smith to negotiate with Florida's governor about the annexation.
+Florida passed a resolution to hold a special election which was voted in favor of with 1,162 voting for it and 681 against it but this annexation proposal never went through and no transaction ever took place.

 After Federal troops left the South in 1877, conservative white Democrats engaged in voter suppression and intimidation, regaining control of the state legislature.
 This was accomplished partly through violent actions by white paramilitary groups targeting freedmen and their allies to discourage them from voting.

 Thanks to government enticements, entrepreneurs like Henry Flagler, Henry B. Plant, and Hamilton Disston, invested heavily in Florida, especially its infrastructure.
 The development of railroads and other transportation in the state led the population to almost double in the 1880s and 1890s.